-Having then satisfied our minds of the cause, they will not be excited with wonder at seeing indubitable evidence of fertility in a soil which in other situations, having the same general characteristics or at least appearances, is entirely unrenumerative except as its productiveness is promoted by artificial fertilization.
+Having then satisfied our minds of the cause, they will not be excited with wonder at seeing indubitable vidence of fertility in a soil which in other situations, having the same general characteristics or at least appearances, is entirely unrenumerative except as its productiveness is promoted by artificial fertilization.

-A Tew words about the quality and value of this land for cultivation, of which we have some strong
+A few words about the quality and value of this lanu for cultivation, of which we have some strong proof.

-Our first visit was to William D. Wilson, Franklin township, Gloucester county, who purchased some eight miles north of Millville, about three years ago, for the purpose of establishing a steam mill, to work up the timber into lumber, to send off by the new railroad, as well as the firewood and coal, for which he built a branch track a mile and a half long.
-He also furnished sixteen miles of the road with ties. and has no doubt made the mill profitable, though his main object was to open a farm, having become convinced that the soil was valuable for cultivation.
+Our first visit was to William D. Wilson, Franklin township, Gloucester county, who purchased some eight miles north of Millville, about three years ago. for the purpose of establishing a steam mill, to work up the timber into lumber, to send off by the new railroad, as well as the firewood and coal, for which he built a branch track a mile and a half long.
+He also furnished sixteen miles of the road with ties, and has no doubt made the mill profitable, though his main object was to open a farm, having become convinced that the soil was valuable for cultivation.
 In this he has not been disappointed, as some of his crops prove.
-For instance, last year, the second time of cropping, 306 bushels of pointoes on one acre, worth 60 cents a bushel in the field.
+For instance, last year, the second time of cropping, 306 bushels of potatoes on one acre, worth 60 cents a bushel in the field.
 This year seven acres, without manure, produced 356 bushels of oats.
-In one field, the first crop was potatoes, planted among the roots, and yielded 75 bushels.- The potatoes were dug, and wheat sown, and yielded 16 bushels; and the stubble turned under and sown to buckwheat, which yielded 23% bushels; and then the ground was sown to clover and timothy, which gave as a first crop 21 tons per acre.

-The fertilizers applied to these crops were first, askes from clearings: second, 225 pounds of super-phosphate of lime; third, 200 pounds Peruvian gu-ano; theu 50 bushels of slaked lime has been spread upon the clover since it was mowed, and turned in for wheat.

-Mr. Wilson's growing crops, and the wheat atub-
+In one field, the first crop was potatoes, planted among the roots, and yielded 75 bushels .-The potatoes were dug, and wheat sown, and yielded 16 bushels; and the stubble turned under and sown to buckwheat, which yielded S3% bushels; and then the ground was sown to clover and timothy, which gave as a first crop 24 tons per acre.
+The fertilizers applied to these crops were first, ashes from clearings: second, 225 pounds of super-phosphate of lime; third, 200 pounds Peruvian guano; then 50 bushels of slaked lime has been spread upon the clover since it was moved, and turned in for wheat.
+Mr. Wilson's growing crops, and the wheat stubble of the present season, all indicate his land as productive as any part of the State.
+At Mary Barrow's, an old style Jersey woman farmer, several miles south of Mr. Wilson's, we were so particularly struck with the fine appearance of a field of corn, that we stopped to inquire of the hired man how it was produced.
+We found that the land had been the year but one before in wheat, sown with clover, and this cut one season, and last spring plowed once, with one "poor old nag," and planted with corn.